Stone-Gelfand duality for metrically complete lattice-ordered groups

-\begin{proof} To obtain the sets $\down{\lambda}$ and $\up{\lambda}$ claimed in the statement we will apply the separation property \ref{d:anormal-space:item3} in \Cref{r:equivalent-to-normal} to appropriate closed subsets of $X$.
+\begin{proof} To obtain the sets $\down{\lambda}$ and $\up{\lambda}$ claimed in the statement we apply the separation property \ref{d:anormal-space:item3} in \Cref{r:equivalent-to-normal} to appropriate subsets of $X$.
 We start by defining those subsets and proving that they are closed and disjoint.
-Set
+Let